 - The walk is flat and about half a mile one way.
 Most people can do it without any issues, but you know your abilities best.

 Cannery Row is the name of the street that runs parallel to the Monterey shoreline and nearest to the water.
-To begin this walking tour, start in front of the aquarium entrance.
+To begin this walking tour, start in front of the Monterey Bay Aquarium entrance.

-Ricketts was a friend of John Steinbeck, who inspired the character "Doc" in Steinbeck's books Sweet Thursday and Cannery Row.
+Ricketts inspired the character "Doc" in his friend John Steinbeck's books Sweet Thursday and Cannery Row.

-This store at 835 Cannery Row shows up in Steinbeck's Cannery Row as Lee Chong's Market, where you could buy "a pair of slippers, a silk kimono, a quarter pint of whiskey and a cigar."
+This store shows up in Steinbeck's Cannery Row as Lee Chong's Market, where you could buy "a pair of slippers, a silk kimono, a quarter pint of whiskey and a cigar."
 The building's first owner made much of his fortune by drying and selling squid.

 Cannery Worker Houses

 Wedged into a little park just past the Bear Flag Building, these houses are some of the few remaining structures built to house the cannery workers.
-Each is decorated as if a different nationality family lived in it: Spanish, Japanese and Filipino, just a few of the nationalities who found work in the canneries.
+Each is decorated as one of the many nationalities of workers lived in it: Spanish, Japanese, and Filipino.
 The mural beside them shows an idealized scene of Cannery Row days, with a family living in a discarded boiler.

 Between the shopping area and the Monterey Plaza, you'll find the last remnants of Cannery's Row's bygone days, crumbling buildings and castoff equipment from the old canning plants.

-As romantic as Cannery Row days seem, the plain truth is that Monterey sardines were never very popular as food, being too oily for most people's tastes.
-However, enterprising businessmen soon figured out that they could make money by boiling up the heads, tails, bones and other leftovers and selling them for chicken feed.
+As romantic as Cannery Row days seem, the plain truth is that Monterey sardines were so oily that they were never very popular as food.
+However, enterprising factory owners soon figured out that they could make money by boiling the heads, tails, bones and other leftovers and selling them for chicken feed.

 The empty lot across from the Chart House was home to the San Xavier Cannery.
-The cannery scenes for the film Clash By Night starring Marilyn Monroe and Barbara Stanwyck were filmed there.
+The cannery scenes for the film Clash By Night starring Marilyn Monroe were filmed there.
 The big tanks at the back of the lot once held fish oil and are part of the historic landscape.
-Next to them you'll see an old fuel tank.
+Nearby, you'll see an old fuel tank.